Shahzaibrahat/CricketLineupOptimizer/README.md

 - Add weather and pitch condition factors

-## 🤝 Let's Connect
+## Let's Connect

 Have feedback or ideas to improve the model?
-Feel free to fork, star ⭐, or reach out!
+Feel free to fork, star, or reach out!